legal resources necessary to hold negligent facilities accountable.

-- Class G Offenses: A Class G offense indicates that a patient suffered an actual injury, but the event does not place other nursing home residents at risk of similar harm.
-These deficiencies are isolated events and are usually the result of individual actions rather than systematic negligence.
-9,999 Class G offenses were reported over the last six years.
+- Class G Offenses: A Class G offense indicates that a resident suffered an actual injury, but the event does not place other nursing home residents at risk of similar harm.
+The deficiencies are isolated events and are usually the result of individual actions rather than systematic neglig 9,996 Class G offenses were reported over the last six years.

-- Class J Offenses: A Class J offense represents an immediate and serious threat to an elderly patient that resulted in a physical injury or emotional abuse that required medical care.
+- Class J Offenses: A Class J offense represents an immediate and serious threat to an elderly patient that results in a physical injury or emotional abuse that requires medical attention.
 These events are isolated and not part of a systemic pattern.
 There was a total of 2,410 Class J offenses recorded.

-- Class K Offenses: These offenses are due to a consistent pattern of negligent or abusive behavior.
+- Class K Offenses: The offenses are due to a consistent negligent or abusive behavior pattern.
 Class K offenses are part of systemic nursing home abuse patterns and pose a hazard to all patients at the offending facility.
 There were 2,012 of these offenses recorded.

-Elder neglect takes on many forms, including abandonment, where someone responsible for an elder's care deserts them, such as a family member, friend, or another individual.
+Elder neglect occurs in many forms, including abandonment, where someone responsible for an elder's care deserts them, such as a family member, friend, or another individual.

 In some cases, it's the adult children or other caregivers who have left an elder in the care of an assisted living facility and never return to check on them.

-In all cases, a nursing home resident must rely on the facility and nursing home administrators to ensure their needs are met.
-Any inadequate care or lack of attention could compromise their health and well-being.Is Negligence a Form of Abuse?
+In all cases, a nursing home resident must rely on the facility to ensure his needs are met.
+Any inadequate care or lack of attention could compromise his health and well-being.Is Negligence a Form of Abuse?

-Nursing home abuse is an extreme form of neglect that results in significant harm to a resident.
-It can take many forms, including physical, sexual, and emotional abuse.
+Nursing home neglect can result in significant harm to a resident in many forms, including physical, sexual, and emotional abuse.

-Emotional abuse, also known as psychological abuse or mental abuse, occurs when a caregiver uses threats and insults to create fear and anxiety in an older person.
+Psychological issues and neglect might result in emotional abuse when a caregiver uses threats and insults to create fear and anxiety in an older person.

 Self-neglect occurs when an older adult loses their ability to perform self-care but does not get assistance or refuses it.
-Although this form of nursing home abuse isn't as violent as others, such as physical abuse, it can be just as harmful.
+Although self-neglect isn't as violent as others, such as physical abuse, it can be just as harmful.

-For every reported case of nursing home elder abuse, 57 cases are never reported.
-As a result, older adults who reside in nursing homes are at risk for neglect, which can cause physical and mental harm.
+For every reported case of nursing home elder abuse, approximately 57 cases are never reported.
+As a result, older adults who reside in nursing homes are at risk for nursing home neglect, which can cause physical and mental health harm.

 One study found that only 5% of respondents had never experienced or witnessed neglect.
 In contrast, according to the National Center for Victims of Crime, 15.3% reported experiencing some mistreatment within the past year.

-This form often involves withholding food, water, hygiene, clothing cleanliness, etc., so it causes malnutrition, decreased mobility, depression, among other things.A Growing Problem
+The form often involves withholding food, water, personal hygiene, clothing cleanliness, etc., so it causes malnutrition, decreased mobility, and depression, among other things.A Growing Problem

-There were over 142,000 cases of nursing home neglect reported between 2012 to 2013, which includes individuals who resided in assisted living facilities and other personal care homes.
+In an aging America, the number of people needing long-term care is rising.
+There were over 142,000 cases of nursing home neglect reported between 2015 to 2018, which includes individuals who resided in assisted living facilities and other personal care homes.

-This figure represents about 3% of the 1.4 million people living in a nursing home, according to the Centers for Disease Control and Prevention (CDC).
+The figure represents about 3% of the 1.4 million people living in nursing homes, according to the Centers for Disease Control and Prevention (CDC).

 These statistics represent a growing problem due to the rising elderly population.
-Between 2000 and 2030, the number of people aged 65 years or older with a disability is predicted to double from an estimated 9.9 million to 19 million, according to the U.S. Department of Health & Human Services.Common Types of Negligence Injuries Involving Nursing Home Residents
+According to the U.S. Department of Health & Human Services, between 2000 and 2030, the number of people aged 65 years or older with a disability is predicted to double from an estimated 9.9 million to 19 million.Common Types of Negligence Injuries Involving Nursing Home Residents

-The most common types of serious injuries our nursing home injury lawyers encounter when serving clients whose injuries were due to nursing home abuse or neglect is listed below.
+The most common types of serious injuries our nursing home injury lawyers encounter when serving clients whose injuries were due to nursing home abuse or neglect are listed below.

-- Medication errors: This may include prescribing or administering the wrong medication, the wrong dose, or prescribing medications without consideration for potential drug interactions
+- Medication errors: Medication errors may include prescribing or administering the wrong medication, the wrong dose, or prescribing medications without consideration for potential drug interactions

-- Nursing home falls: Due to lack of supervision, environmental hazards, or patient dropping during transport.
+- Nursing home falls: Due to lack of supervision, environmental hazards, or a patient is dropped during transport.

-- Physical or sexual abuse: Horrendous sexual assault and physical abuse is a heinous offense by staff members, employees, or other residents at nursing homes that can lead to criminal and civil litigation.
+- Physical orsexual abuse: Horrendous sexual assault and physical abuse are heinous offenses by nursing home staff members, employees, or other residents at nursing homes that can lead to civil litigation.

 - Assisted living accidents: Occurring during hospice care, home nursing, or at daycare centers